Umagang Kay Ganda

 Umagang Kay Ganda (abbreviated as UKG) is a Philippine television news broadcasting and talk show broadcast by ABS-CBN.
 Originally hosted by Edu Manzano, Pinky Webb, Anthony Taberna, Alex Santos, Winnie Cordero, Donita Rose, Ogie Diaz, Kim Atienza, Bernadette Sembrano, and Rica Peralejo.
-The show aired on the network's morning line up from June 25, 2007 to May 5, 2020, replacing Magandang Umaga, Pilipinas and was replaced by Kapamilya Daily Mass and Kabayan on Kapamilya Channel and Bro.
+The show aired on the network's morning line up from June 25, 2007, to May 5, 2020, replacing Magandang Umaga, Pilipinas and was replaced by Kapamilya Daily Mass and Kabayan on Kapamilya Channel and Bro.
 Eddie Villanueva Classics and A2Z School at Home on A2Z's morning timeslot.
-Taberna, Cordero, Ariel Ureta, Amy Perez, Jorge Cariño, Tina Marasigan, Gretchen Ho, Jeff Canoy, Ariella Arida, and Kori Quintos served as the final hosts.

 Format

 The main ingredient in this morning show was audience interaction and participation.
 In line with the format, they aired their show from Club O (formerly Dish) in the ABS-CBN compound to make the show more accessible to the audience.
 The program included live traffic points from six key points in Metro Manila, as well as occasional regional news.